 The probate estate is a taxpaying entity, separate from the deceased person.
 The executor needs to get a taxpayer ID number from the IRS for the estate, which is used to report income and gain (and deductions) during the administration of the estate.
 State and federal income tax returns (IRS Form 1041 and state form IL-1041) must be filed for the estate.

 An Illinois estate tax return will be due if the estate has a value of more than $4 million.
-Federal estate tax may be due if the estate is worth more than $5.25 million (2013 figure; it is indexed for inflation).
+Federal estate tax may be due if the estate is worth more than $5.43 million (That's the 2015 figure; it is indexed for inflation).

 Will Contests and Other Disputes